Deforestation: Forest management

 In areas where "slash-and-burn" is practiced, switching to "slash-and-char" would prevent the rapid deforestation and subsequent degradation of soils.
 The biochar thus created, given back to the soil, is not only a durable carbon sequestration method, but it also is an extremely beneficial amendment to the soil.
 Mixed with biomass it brings the creation of terra preta, one of the richest soils on the planet and the only one known to regenerate itself.

 Bamboo is advocated as a more sustainable alternative for cutting down wood for fuel.

 Certification, as provided by global certification systems such as Programme for the Endorsement of Forest Certification and Forest Stewardship Council, contributes to tackling deforestation by creating market demand for timber from sustainably managed forests.
 According to the United Nations Food and Agriculture Organization (FAO), "A major condition for the adoption of sustainable forest management is a demand for products that are produced sustainably and consumer willingness to pay for the higher costs entailed. [...]
 By promoting the positive attributes of forest products from sustainably managed forests, certification focuses on the demand side of environmental conservation."

+Brazil’s Amazon soy moratorium, an agreement among commodities traders to not purchase from areas deforested after 2008, has contributed to the reduction in deforestation rates and less than 2% of the production land was non-compliant in 2018/19.